Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Maximal simply connected Lorentzian surfaces with a Killing field

 The possible branch points in the space of leaves are described in \cite[Paragraph 4.1]{BM}.
 First, we give an exposition of what is known in \cite{BM} about this manifold, before we can fully describe its topology.
-The branch points of $ \mathcal{E}_X $ correspond precisely to the null orbits of $ K $ bordering the squares of $ X $; in other words, to the boundaries of the connected components of $ \{\langle K, K \rangle \neq 0 \} $ in $ X $.
-When $ X $ is a \textbf{maximal} surface, the space of leaves is composed by
+The branch points of $ \mathcal{E}_X $ correspond precisely to the null orbits of $ K $ bordering the squares of $ X $; in other words, to the boundaries of the connected components of $ \{\langle K, K \rangle \neq 0 \} $ in $ X $. \begin{definition} Let $(X,K)$ be a simply connected Lorentzian surface with Killing field $K$.
+A {\em null band} of $X$ is a connected component of the interior of the set $\{<K,K>=0\}$.
+The space of leaves of a null band will be referred to as a {\em null component} of $\mathcal{E}_X$.
+The null components have Hausdorff closure. \end{definition} \textbf{Notation:} Let $(X,K)$ be a simply connected Lorentzian surface with a Killing field $K$.
+We denote by $ \Sigma_1 $ (resp. $\Sigma_0$) the subset of $ \Sigma $ of elements with non Hausdorff (resp.
+Hausdorff) closure.\\